 Virtual engagement is both a qualitative and quantitative measurement of the relationship between an organization with virtual or remote work and its employees.

 There are various methods to keep virtual employees engaged.
 For example, you can invest time and/or money in virtual team building activities to help improve relationships with coworkers.
 Those relationships have a strong correlation with virtual employee engagement.
 You can also provide recognition through verbal and written praise, and financial compensation.

-Employee engagement activities are any activities, games and initiatives designed to intentionally influence employee engagement at an organization.
-For example, Quarterly Christmas and Spreadsheet Pixel Art are two unique activities for employee engagement.
+Virtual employee engagement activities are any activities, games and initiatives designed to intentionally influence remote employee engagement.
+For example, Quarterly Christmas and Spreadsheet Pixel Art are two unique activities for engaging remote teams.